deceze/Kunststube-Router/readme.md

         die($e->getMessage());
     }

-This is not recommended, since exceptions are expensive and since a 404 event is not really not an exceptional event, but it may tie in well with your existing error handling strategy.
+This is not recommended, since exceptions are expensive and since a 404 event is not really an exceptional event, but it may tie in well with your existing error handling strategy.

 It is usually better to pass a callback to `route()` as shown above.
 Lastly you can also define a catch-all route as your last route and deal with it:

     // define regular routes here...

     $r->add('/*', array(), 'ErrorHandler::handle404');
-    $r->route($_GET['url']);

 A catch-all route has the advantage that the URL will be parsed and your callback receives a regular `Route` object.
 This is not the case for callbacks passed to `route()`, which will only receive the non-matched URL as string.